Ride-The-Lightning/RTL/docs/Contributing.md

 * Create a new pull request once you are satisfied with your updates to be merged into the `release`/`master` branch with details of your updates and submit it for the review.

 ##### Caution about adding new libraries
-* We are very conservative in adding new dependencies.
+* We are conservative in adding new dependencies to the repository.
 Do your best to not add any new libraries on RTL.
-This is the best strategy to keep the software safe from adding new vulnerabilites.
+We believe this is the best strategy to keep the software safe from vulnerabilites.
-* Confirm before starting by creating an issue about the adding the library
+* Confirm before starting by creating an issue about adding the library
 * The library should be popular, well maintained and pre-existing vulnerability free.